nodos-dev/docs/docs/introduction.md

 - **Simplified Development**: By leveraging node-based graph scheduling, Nodos simplifies the complexity of managing various tasks and processes.
 - **Performance and Flexibility**: C++ development ensures high performance, while the C API support and shader integration offer flexibility for a wide range of applications.
 - **Shader Integration**: Automatic handling of shader compilation and runtime linking allows for seamless execution of graphical applications without additional C++ coding.
-- **Cross-Platform Process Communication**: Nodos allows you to connect from another process to the Nodos process via a cross-platform communication mechanism using the provided app SDK.
+- **Cross Process Communication**: Nodos allows you to connect from another process to the Nodos process via a cross-platform communication mechanism using the provided app SDK.
 This enables even external processes to be presented as nodes within Nodos.
 - **Uber Node Graph**: With the ability to integrate external processes as nodes, Nodos can schedule and manage these processes within its comprehensive node graph, creating an "Uber" node graph that encompasses a wide array of tasks and operations.

 ### Example Applications